 ARTISTIC DIRECTOR

-Stephen is a theatre director, dramaturg and creator.
-He works across theatre, comedy, dance, and contemporary performance.
-He was Co-Artistic Director of Western Edge 2022-2023 and a member of the Associate Artist Advisory Panel at Melbourne Theatre Company 2022-2024.
+Stephen is a Melbourne based theatre director.
+He is Artistic Director or Brink Productions, Adelaide.
+He was Co-Artistic Director of Western Edge in 2022 and and was a member of the Associate Artist Advisory Panel at Melbourne Theatre Company 2022-2024.
 He was the founder and Artistic Director of Little Ones Theatre, an independent company focused on innovative queer theatre-making (2009-2023).
 Stephen studied at The University of Melbourne (2008) and NIDA (Directing, 2010).

-Stephen was also the recipient of the Besen Family Artist Program award with Malthouse Theatre and a PlayKing funding award to work in Singapore with Wild Rice Theatre Company and playwright Alfian Sa’at.
+He is a two time Green Room Award winner for Best Direction (The Happy Prince and Shrapnel) and has been nominated a further four times (Psycho Beach Party, Dracula, The Moors and Loaded).
+His works have won 14 Green Room Awards and been nominated for a total of 50 since 2012.
+Stephen was also the recipient of the Besen Family Artist Program award with Malthouse Theatre and a PlayKing funding award to work in Singapore with Wild Rice Theatre Company & playwright Alfian Sa’at.
 He was a member of the 2019 Lincoln Center Theatre Director’s Lab, New York City.

-He has directed for Melbourne Theatre Company, Malthouse Theatre, Belvoir, Griffin Theatre Company, La Boite Theatre Company, Red Stitch Actor’s Theatre, Arts Centre Melbourne, Arts House, Performance Space, Yirramboi Festival, Brisbane Powerhouse, Brisbane Festival, Darwin Festival, Perth Festival, Adelaide Cabaret Festival, Melbourne Cabaret Festival, Midsumma Festival, Theatre Works, Darebin Arts Speakeasy, fortyfive downstairs and La Mama.
+He has directed for Melbourne Theatre Company, Malthouse Theatre, Belvoir, Griffin Theatre Company, State Theatre Company of South Australia, La Boite Theatre Company, Red Stitch Actor’s Theatre, Arts Centre Melbourne, Canberra Theatre Centre, Arts House, Performance Space, Yirramboi Festival, Brisbane Powerhouse, Brisbane Festival, Darwin Festival, Perth Festival, Adelaide Cabaret Festival, Melbourne Cabaret Festival, Midsumma Festival Kia Mau Festival (NZ), HOTA and AsiaTOPA .
 His works have been critically acclaimed and toured to sold out houses across the country.

 EXECUTIVE DIRECTOR